braycarlson/dasc/heart/README.md

 ## Heart Disease

 This is a data science project from my DASC 4850: Introduction to Data Science and Analytics in Python I class.
 I chose to use a dataset on heart disease using logistic regression from the `statsmodel` and `sklearn` packages.
+You can view the code and output by opening the `heart.ipynb` notebook on GitHub.

 ## Prerequisites